Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 FROM ELEMENTARY SCHOOL TEACHER TO NUCLEAR SAFETY ENGINEER

-A schoolteacher for 10 years, Coralie worked up to 90 hours a week during the COVID-19 pandemic.
-Passionate about her profession but facing deteriorating working conditions, she began exploring career transition options to restore her work-life balance…
+A schoolteacher for 10 years, Coralie worked up to 90 hours a week during the COVID-19 crisis.
+Passionate about her profession but facing deteriorating working conditions, she began a career transition to regain a work-life balance…

-A few years later, she became a nuclear safety engineer after earning a bachelor’s degree and a master’s degree in Safety and Security from ESEQ (School of Safety, Environment, and Quality) in Montpellier.
+A few years later, she became a nuclear safety engineer after earning a bachelor’s degree and a master’s degree in Safety and Security from ESEQ (École Sécurité Environnement Qualité) in Montpellier.

 Education and Career History

-After graduating from high school, Coralie enrolled in a preparatory class for the grandes écoles (specializing in humanities and social sciences) before earning a bachelor’s degree in geography and a master’s degree in education.
+After earning her high school diploma, Coralie enrolled in a preparatory program for the grandes écoles (specializing in humanities and social sciences) before pursuing a bachelor’s degree in geography and a master’s degree in education.
 She then passed the competitive exam for elementary school teachers, which allowed her to work as an elementary school teacher for about ten years and as a school principal toward the end of her career.

 “My working conditions no longer suited me.
 The institution kept demanding more and more with fewer resources.
-My professional dedication and my desire to see all the students succeed made it impossible for me to consider putting only half my effort into this job.
+My professional dedication and my desire to help all my students succeed made it impossible for me to even consider putting only half my effort into this job.
 So I sacrificed my personal life for it, which led me to lose friendships that were dear to me—something I regret today.”

 "I needed a change of scenery and some new challenges."

-“I first tried to change careers by taking an internal civil service exam for the Regional Institutes of Administration.”
+“I first tried to change careers by taking an internal civil service exam—the one for the Regional Institutes of Administration.”

-The internal competitive examination for the IRAs (Regional Institutes of Administration) provides a pathway to the corps of state administrative attachés.
-Specifically, this involves joining an IRA (in Bastia, Lille, Lyon, Metz, or Nantes) for a paid training program lasting approximately six months in the position of administrative attaché.
+The internal competitive exam for the IRAs (Regional Institutes of Administration) provides a pathway to the corps of state administrative attachés.
+In practice, this involves joining an IRA (in Bastia, Lille, Lyon, Metz, or Nantes) for a paid training program lasting approximately 6 months in the position of administrative attaché.
 Following this training, the candidate is granted permanent status and assigned to a government agency based on their final ranking.

-“I prepared for this entrance exam while working full-time as a teacher and school principal, thanks to an online preparation program offered by Sciences Po Lyon.
+“I prepared for this entrance exam while working full-time as a teacher and school principal, thanks to a distance learning program offered by Sciences Po Lyon.
 I narrowly missed being admitted.”

 Following this setback, Coralie turned to the private sector.

 “I knew I had to take the plunge and switch to the private sector, but I wanted to maintain the same level of responsibility.
-That’s why I set my sights on earning a second master’s degree so I could land a management position.”
+That’s why I set my sights on earning a second master’s degree so I could land an executive position.”

 The emergence of QSSE (Quality, Health, Safety, Environment) and the start of training

-“One day, my partner told me about the role of QSSE in business.
-Since I knew nothing about the field, I first decided to pursue a university diploma to see if it aligned with my career goals.”
+“One day, my partner told me about the role of QSSE in a company.
+Since I knew nothing about this field, I first decided to pursue a university diploma to see if it aligned with my career goals.”

-“Claire Chaffard told me that it was possible to go on to a master’s program after the university diploma, which was exactly what I wanted.”
+"Claire Chaffard told me that it was possible to continue on to a master's degree after completing the university diploma, which was exactly what I wanted."

-Coralie first earned a bachelor’s degree in “Quality, Safety, and Environmental Management” before going on to pursue a master’s degree in “Risk and Environment” through a work-study program at Orano DS.
+That is how Coralie first earned her university diploma in “Quality, Safety, and Environmental Management” before going on to pursue a master’s degree in “Risk and Environment” through a work-study program at Orano DS.

 An approach that requires boldness, humility, and determination